Fix: Volume bar stuck on the top left of screen

 volume bar 1

-Solutions to Solve this Problem:
+Solutions to Address This Problem:

-Method # 1: Update Sound Drivers
+Method #1: Update Sound Drivers.

 volume bar 2

-2. Navigate to the Sound, video and game Controller inside Device Manager and right click on the sound adapter and choose Update Driver Software.
-On the next screen, if you have downloaded the driver software manually, you can browse it from the hard drive and if you haven’t downloaded it, then you need to search automatically for updated drivers.
-After update is done, restart your computer and check if the issue still exists?
+2. Navigate to ‘Sound, Video, and Game Controller‘ inside Device Manager, right-click on the sound adapter, and choose ‘Update Driver Software’.
+On the next screen, if you have downloaded the driver software manually, you can browse for it on your hard drive.
+If you haven’t downloaded it, you will need to search automatically for updated drivers.
+After the update is complete, restart your computer and check if the issue still exists.

 volume bar 3

-Method # 2: Changing the Notification Time
+Method #2: Changing the Notification Time.

 This is just a trick to make the notifications appear for a small amount of time.
 Follow these steps to get it done.